Aliqyan-21/darkvoid.nvim/readme.md

 - [ ] bufferline: buffer tabs
 - [ ] lualine: lualine support

 ...
-You can update readme to add more famous plugins
+You can add support for other plugins not in list and I will update readme

 I welcome contributions from the community to help integrate support for these plugins.
 If you are interested in contributing, please refer to the Contributing Guidelines section below.